If you have been arrested or charged with possession of illegal drugs that

 Drug Possession Penalties

-type of drug found, the quantity of the drug, the prior criminal history
+factors: the type of drug found, the quantity of the drug, the prior criminal

 sale, or personal use.
 After passing

-misdemeanors as long as the possession of drugs was for
+as misdemeanors as long as the possession of drugs was for personal use.

 a fine, and three years of informal probation.
 Drug diversion programs